RhiobeT/java-experiments/JMHBenchmarks/README.md

 **Tentative conclusion**

-It looks like making a variable "final" has little to no effect from a performance point of view, unless the variable is a static attribute (in which case it becomes an actual constant).
+It looks like making a variable "final" has little to no effect from a performance point of view, unless the variable is a static field (in which case it becomes an actual constant).

-We can also notice that accessing local variables might be faster than accessing attributes.
+We can also notice that accessing local variables might be faster than accessing fields.